microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 ### What package managers are supported?

-You can either use npm or yarn v1 to managed your extension's dependencies.
+You can either use npm or yarn v1 to manage your extension's dependencies.